-- Resterilization of the device is not recommended. - Bone excision should be limited to the amount necessary to accommodate the implants.
+- The correct handling of the implant is extremely important.
+Care must be taken to protect mating surfaces and polished bearing surfaces from nicks and scratches which could become the focal point for failure.
+Do not tamper with the implant as contouring or bending of the implant may reduce its service life and may cause immediate or eventual failure under load. - Standard cleaning procedures cannot be relied upon to remove contamination from porous coating. - A surgical implant should not be reused.
+Even though a used implant may appear undamaged, it may have small defects and internal stress patterns, which may lead to failure.
+Use only new prosthesis of the current design. - Resterilization of the device is not recommended. - Bone excision should be limited to the amount necessary to accommodate the implants.
 Prior to closure, the surgical site should be thoroughly cleaned of bone chips, bone cement or other detritus that may cause a third body wear problem.
 Range of motion should be checked for impingement or instability. - Postoperative care is important.
 The patient should be instructed on the limitations of these devices and should be cautioned regarding load-bearing, ranges of motion, and activity levels permissible.
 Excessive physical activity and trauma affecting the replaced joint have been implicated in premature failure by loosening, fracture and/or wear of the prosthesis implant.
 Early load-bearing should be carefully controlled.
-The patient should be advised to report any related pain, decrease in range of motion, swelling, fever, and unusual incidences. - The OMNI skirted heads have not been evaluated for safety and compatibility in the MR environment. - The OMNI Hip System skirted heads have not been tested for heating or migration in the MR environment. - The modular head and neck components must be firmly seated to prevent disassociation.
-Scratching of modular heads and tapers should be avoided.
-Repeated assembly and disassembly of the head or neck components could compromise a critical locking action.
-The head or neck components should be changed only when clinically necessary.
+The patient should be advised to report any related pain, decrease in range of motion, swelling, fever, and unusual incidences. - The Apex Hip System Bipolar Heads have not been evaluated for safety and compatibility in the MR environment.
+The Apex Hip System Bipolar Heads have not been tested for heating or migration in the MR environment. - The modular head components must be firmly seated to prevent disassociation.
+Scratching of modular heads should be avoided.
+Repeated assembly and disassembly of the head components could compromise a critical locking action.
+The head components should be changed only when clinically necessary.
 The interfaces should be clean and free from debris prior to assembly.